LeaVerou/lea.verou.me/2025/nsui/index.md

 We initially faced a lot of resistance from browser engineers, until eventually [Anders Ruud](https://github.com/w3c/csswg-drafts/issues/7961#issuecomment-1489883575) and his team experimented with variations of my proposed algorithm and actually closed in on a way to implement the NSUI syntax in Chrome.
 The rest, as they say, is history.

+## Conclusion

+Hopefully by now you’re convinced about the value of starting product design tasks by envision what the NSUI would be, but in case you are not, here’s a recap of the benefits:

+1. Simplifies problem solving, by breaking down hard product problems into more manageable components.
+2. Facilitates team alignment and helps build consensus.
+3. Makes our design process more resilient and adaptable.
+4. Paves the way for getting there (someday).

+What do you think?
+Pointless thought experiment or valuable tool?
+Do you design NSUIs in your team?